insomynwa/avator-widget-pack/readme.txt

 == Description ==

-Element Pack addon for Elementor has been developed with world’s best practice code standard and meets proper validation using the latest CSS, HTML5 and PHP 7.x technology to bring you a professional addon for Elementor Page Builder Plugin that is WordPress 5.2.x ready.
+Widget Pack addon for Elementor has been developed with world’s best practice code standard and meets proper validation using the latest CSS, HTML5 and PHP 7.x technology to bring you a professional addon for Elementor Page Builder Plugin that is WordPress 5.2.x ready.

-Element Pack for Elementor included most commonly used elements (which called widget) that help you to easily manage your website content simply drag and drop, seriously no programming knowledge required.
+Widget Pack for Elementor included most commonly used elements (which called widget) that help you to easily manage your website content simply drag and drop, seriously no programming knowledge required.

 It’s also multilingual ready (more pre-made translation coming very soon).